IRA, SIMPLE and SEP Rules at a Glance: Contribution Limits, Income Limits and Rollover Options for 2025 and 2026

 A non-deductible IRA isn’t a type of retirement account; it refers to nondeductible contributions that you make to a traditional IRA.
 It’s a retirement savings strategy for those whose income exceeds the limits to make deductible IRA contributions or to contribute to a Roth IRA.
 You will need to file a Form 8606 for every year you made nondeductible IRA contributions

 But be aware that making nondeductible contributions to a traditional IRA will complicate your life when it comes time to withdraw funds from your IRA.
 Why?
 Because each withdrawal from that traditional IRA will be a combination of your nondeductible contributions, your tax-deductible contributions and all their earnings.
 And as you take distributions, the ratio will change.
-How to Calculate Tax-Free and Taxable IRA Withdrawals can give you a more clear picture of how the process works.
+How to Calculate Tax-Free and Taxable IRA Withdrawals can give you a clearer picture of how the process works.

 SEP Plan criteria for eligible employees and contribution limits